italocw/Parser/README.md

 The gramatic that defines this language is available in http://dei.unicap.br/~silvio/compiladores/parser (only in Portuguese).
 The symble table (topic 6 on the document) was not implemented yet.
 It will be implemented during the next weeks.

+This project was being developed and tested using the NetBeans IDE 8.1 on Ubuntu 16.04 LTS (32 bits).

 Let me know if you have any questions.
 You may send an email to italobezerra.cw@gmail.com.